 The tiling of the mosque is very unique and is not visible elsewhere.
 One of the main characteristics of its tile work is the pink color as the dominant color which is not usual in any other Iranian mosque.
 The structure of the main hall and the use of colored glass are also considered to be the enchanting effects of this mosque.

 The mosque has two main bedrooms facing each other.

 Eastern Shabestan and Western Shabestan.
-The eastern part of this mosque, that is the most beautiful part of it, has the most beautiful tile-work and Islamic ornamentation with colorful stained glass windows that is the highlighted part of the mosque.
+The eastern part of this mosque, which is the most beautiful part of it, has the most beautiful tile-work and Islamic ornamentation with colorful stained glass windows that is the highlighted part of the mosque.
 The various arts used in this mosque, such as the tile-painting-mosaic and the unique altar, make this place a stunning sight for anyone.
-The harmony between the columns, the fantastic geometric patterns, the play of light and colors and the splendid Muqarnas dazzle the eyes of visitors and photographers.
-The mosque has large elements of traditional architecture such as a central fountain, an iwan, a panj kāseh-i (five concaves), an earthenware and plaster works.
+The harmony between the columns, the fantastic geometric patterns, the play of light and colors, and the splendid Muqarnas dazzle the eyes of visitors and photographers.
+The mosque has large elements of traditional architecture such as a central fountain, an iwan, a panj kāseh-i (five concaves), earthenware, and plaster works.